 Silver Travel Advisor Partner - African Queen of London

-The Thames awaits you onboard the elegant African Queen, a delightful hotel boat which sleeps just 12 passengers in cosy en-suite cabins.
+The Thames awaits you onboard the elegant African Queen of London, a delightful hotel boat which sleeps just 12 passengers in cosy en-suite cabins.
 Hosted by Bonny and Andy Cowley, you’ll be able to let the cares of the world slip away as you take to river-speed, which is leisurely, and river-life, with country views, charming villages and welcoming waterside pubs.
 And history in every twist and turn of the water, on every bank.

 Take a cruise for five days, starting at pretty Mapledurham in South Oxfordshire on Wednesdays, heading upstream to Wallingford, for a tour of the village and lunch at the renown Beetle and Wedge.
 Then spend the next couple of days escaping from modern day hustle and hassle, with a real ‘Wind in the Willows’ feel to your cruise.
 Friday brings a voyage downstream and dinner with a play at the Mill at Sonning, a really lovely treat and a perfect Thameside experience.
 You’ll head to Henley on Saturday, a town perfect for a wander whatever your interests with an onboard South African Braai / BBQ to round off the day.
 Your final day, Sunday, is a cruise back to Mapledurham with a delicious roast lunch as the grand finale!